 While drywall will have a number of additives, most companies manufacture their product from:

-- Gypsum: Comprising between 70% to 90% of sheet drywall, gypsum has long been the mainstay of drywall products.
+- Gypsum: Comprising between 70 percent to 90 percent of sheet drywall, gypsum has long been the mainstay of drywall products.
 Otherwise known as calcium sulfate, gypsum is cheap to mine, fire-proof, and provides superior sound-deadening properties.
 Fire-rated type X drywall will have fiberglass added to the gypsum.
 Unlike asbestos, which is known to cause an often-fatal illness called mesothelioma, gypsum dust is not a grave health hazard.

-- Cellulose: Up to 10% of drywall's composition.
+- Cellulose: Up to 10 percent of drywall's composition.
 Cellulose is the paper facing on both sides of the drywall.
 Increasingly, though, drywall is being faced not in paper but in mold-resistant fiberglass mat.
-Examples include USG Sheetrock® Mold Tough and GP's DensArmor Plus®.
+Examples include USG Sheetrock Mold Tough and GP's DensArmor Plus.
 In fact, if you ever use a paper substitute tape such as FibaTape, you are using the same type of material used for mold-resistant drywall.

 After those two majority materials, everything else is in trace amounts: